edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 `usage-policies <https://openai.com/policies/usage-policies>`_, which means that it should not include any hateful, harassing, or violent content.

+If the query passes moderation then we get the embeddings for it using the OpenAI embedding API.
+Next, we get the context that consists of similar sections from the EdgeDB database.
+We create the full prompt (input) using the question, context and ``system message`` (The system message is a general instruction to the language model that it should follow when answering any question).
+We call the chat completions API using the previously generated prompt and we stream the response we get from the OpenAI to the user.
+In order to use streaming we need to provide the appropriate ``content-type`` header: ``"text/event-stream"``.

+If any error occurs we send the error message to the user with status 500, meaning that the problem happened on the server.

 For every request to the OpenAI in this handler we will write basic fetch requests.
 We can't use the ``openai`` package (the one we used in ``generate-embeddings.ts`` file), because it uses `axios <https://www.npmjs.com/package/axios>`_ and ``axios`` is not supported in the edge runtime.
-There is another NPM package we can use instead `openai-edge <https://www.npmjs.com/package/openai-edge>`_ which works perfect and includes a little less code, but it is also good to understand how things works without syntantic sugar so that's why we will write fetch requests using OpenAI's documentation.
+There is another NPM package we can use instead `openai-edge <https://www.npmjs.com/package/openai-edge>`_ which works perfect and includes a little less code, but it is also good to understand how to implement things without using additional libraries so that's why we will write fetch requests using OpenAI's documentation.
+You can of course replace them with ``openai-edge`` ones.

-Let's write moderation request somewhere outside the handler.
-We use ``https://api.openai.com/v1/moderations`` endpoint that we can find in the `OpenAI documentation <https://platform.openai.com/docs/guides/moderation/quickstart>`_
+Let's write moderation request.
+We use ``https://api.openai.com/v1/moderations`` endpoint that we find in the `OpenAI documentation <https://platform.openai.com/docs/guides/moderation/quickstart>`_

 .. code-block:: typescript